 Christina Klassen and Hilary Pearson

-When asked about her mentor Hilary Pearson, President of the Philanthropic Foundations of Canada, Christina Klassen’s first words were, “The most lovely and welcoming woman.”
+When asked about her mentor Hilary Pearson, former President of the Philanthropic Foundations of Canada, Christina Klassen’s first words were, “The most lovely and welcoming woman.”

 Ms. Pearson expressed similar enthusiasm.
 “When I first met Christina, I was struck by her poise and by her fearlessness in the face of a new experience – living in a new city, in a new language and in a demanding academic program.
 Over the last four years, she has lived up to every bit of that first impression!”

 The two first met when Christina entered McGill University as a 2011 Belzberg Loran Scholar.
 Ms. Pearson, whose career has spanned the public, private and non-profit sectors, helped Christina make the transition from Kelowna to Montreal, reflect on her goals and discover new areas of interest.
 In addition, Ms. Pearson helped her identify an enterprise summer opportunity in merchandising at the headquarters of Reitmans (Canada) Ltd.